ibm-research-ireland/sparkoscope/README.md

 HADOOP_CONF_DIR=/path/to/hadoop/etc/hadoop
 ```

-The above configuration will output the Sigar metrics in csv files.
-Check the metrics.properties documentation for additional parameters of CsvSink.

-In order for the metrics to be stored in HDFS and therefore by retrieved by the UI, you need to have the following in the metrics.properties file:
+In order for the executor metrics to be stored in HDFS and therefore be retrieved by the UI, you need to have the following in the metrics.properties file:

 ```
-*.sink.hdfs.class=org.apache.spark.metrics.sink.HDFSSink
+executor.sink.hdfs.class=org.apache.spark.metrics.sink.HDFSSink
 ```

 ```
-*.sink.hdfs.pollPeriod = 20
+executor.sink.hdfs.pollPeriod = 20
 ```

 ```
-*.sink.hdfs.dir = hdfs://localhost:9000/custom-metrics
+executor.sink.hdfs.dir = hdfs://localhost:9000/custom-metrics
 ```

 ```
-*.sink.hdfs.unit = seconds
+executor.sink.hdfs.unit = seconds
 ```

-In spark-envh.sh you need to add to LD_LIBRARY_PATH variable the directory of the native libraries of sigar.
+In spark-envh.sh you need to add to LD_LIBRARY_PATH variable the directory of the native libraries of Sigar.
 For instance:

 ```
 LD_LIBRARY_PATH=/path/to/hyperic-sigar-1.6.4/sigar-bin/lib/:$LD_LIBRARY_PATH